JMTechArt/Pipeline-Examples/README.md

 # Pipeline-Examples
 Examples of various pipeline tools for various DCCs and game engines written in Python, C++, C#, HLSL, and GLSL for code.
 There are also examples of Unreal Blueprints and Houdini procedural generation.
+Example Overviews have brief descriptions of each script and animated GIFs where possible and some include actual documentation used in production.
 ***
 ## Blender/Python Examples